Himanshu-Koshti-lab/FrontUI/Readme.md

 ### 12/01

+# Relative position

-Relative positionmeans content will whow in diff location from the actual one by using top rightbottom left.
+means content will show in diff location from the actual one by using top right bottom left.

+# In Absolute

-In Absolute it map to parent relateve content and you can mark parent content relative by using position relative
+it map to parent relateve content and you can mark parent content relative by using position relative

 ### 13/01

-Inset shorthad for
+Inset shorthand for
 top right bottom left while using relative n absolute

 ### 14/01

-transform
+# transform

 translate
 rotate
 scale
 skew

+# transform

 to control perticular property to transform and what time it take to transform.